quicken/node-ts-boiler/README.md

 yarn publish --access public
 ```

-The project includes bash script "publish.sh" that does the above.
+The project includes the shell script "publish.sh" that runs the above steps.

 Run: